 - 1. Verify doors latched, governor and hydraulics ON, and RPM stabilized at 101 to 102%. - Clear area.
 Slowly raise collective until aircraft is light on skids.
 Reposition cyclic as required for equilibrium, then gently lift aircraft into hover. - 3.
-Check gages in green and note hover MAP. - Lower nose, and accelerate to climb speed following profile shown by height-velocity diagram in Section Avoid exceeding two inches MAP above IGE hover power to prevent excessive nose-down attitude.
-If RPM drops below 101%, lower collective
+Check gages in green and adjust carb heat if required. - 4.
+Lower nose and accelerate to climb speed following profile shown by height-velocity diagram in Section 5.
+If RPM drops below 101%, lower collective.